Skip to Content

 Phi Phi Cliff Beach Resort: 4-star resort with a beautiful infinity pool over the bay and breathtaking sea views.
 Huge rooms with a kitchenette and balcony, great value for money.

 U Rip Resort: New, boutique rooms and nice pool near Long Beach Resort.
-Far from the chaos, yet walking distance to the nightlife of Ton Sai Village.
+Far from the chaos, yet within walking distance of the nightlife of Ton Sai Village.

 Budget Options

-Sunwaree Phi Phi Resort: Don’t expect any luxury, but the bungalows of Sunwaree Resort are clean and located on a cliff, with incredible sea views, and just a 15 minutes walk to Ton Sai.
+Sunwaree Phi Phi Resort: Don’t expect any luxury, but the bungalows of Sunwaree Resort are clean and located on a cliff, with incredible sea views, and just a 15-minute walk to Ton Sai.

 The Pier 519 Hostel: The hostel with the best reviews on the island.
 Right next to Ton Sai Pier and Ton Sai Beach, this hostel features dorms with curtains for extra privacy.